botbreeder/mudbasic/README.md

 130 [110] belongs to [10]
 ```

-Of course we could allow `"Jane"` instead of `[110]` inside of placeholders, but then we'd have to come up with an id for each and every entity we have to deal with.
-More importantly, we'll sometimes need to say things about statements themselves.
+Sometimes we need to say things about statements themselves.
 For instance:

 ```
 50 [10] believes that [130] is true
 140 [130] is actually false
 ```

-Since statements are numbered, we can use as many `Jane` as we need without worrying about conflicts or naming issues.

 The reference syntax is actually a selection.